Grabbeis/Grabbeis/README.md

-## Hi there this is a cheat for fiveM just download and then open in fiveM
+## Hi there this is a cheat for fiveM just download and then open in fiveM and press Page up den its done

 <!--
 **Grabbeis/Grabbeis** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.